yuuzi41/doc-collect/README.md

 This Application provides Web DAV interface.
 You can access the documents by WebDAV, mountable by win,mac,linux and etc systems.
 And You can narrowing-down your find documents by Attributes.

+This app require Ruby 1.9.2 and Ruby On Rails 3.0.7.

-I'm sorry this app is support japanese only.
+I'm sorry this app is supporting japanese only now.

 ## Install